codsen/codsen/packages/object-fill-missing-keys/README.md

 `incompleteObj`          | Plain object   | yes         | Plain object.
 Can have nested values.
 `schemaObj`              | Plain object   | yes         | Schema object which contains a desired set of values.
 Can be nested or hold arrays of things.

-This library is meant for innards of other libraries, that's why it's docile, it will not throw if the input types are wrong — it will silently return `undefined`, that's it.
-Please enforce your input data types on the parent libraries.
-You know the API.

-To repeat, library does not mutate the input arguments.
+This library does not mutate the input arguments.
+It's very important.

 **[⬆ &nbsp;back to top](#)**